Linearity Characterization and Uncertainty Quantification of Spectroradiometers via Maximum Likelihood and the

 \section{Introduction}

-Almost all indicating instruments and their attached sensors require calibrations so that their responses to external stimuli can be converted to quantitative measurement units.
-However, oftentimes the calibrations of these instruments can only be performed at just a single or few values when their sensitivity can range over many orders of magnitude.
-Thus in the calibration of indicating instruments, the linearity of the instrument is often of particular interest.
-If an instrument's response has been perfectly linearized, only a single known non-zero stimulus is required for calibration.
+Indicating instruments, such as spectroradiometers, pressure gauges, or scales, require calibrations so that their output may be considered a measurement result \cite{vim2012}.
+However, such instruments are often calibrated using only a small number of known stimuli, while the subsequent calibrations are expected to be valid over a dynamic range that can span several orders of magnitude.
+If an instrument's response is known to be perfectly linear in the stimulus, only a single known non-zero stimulus, combined with estimates of uncertainty, is required for calibration.
+Thus, assessing and correcting the linearity of an instrument's response is a critical component of instrument calibration.

 One method for assessing linearity is the ``flux-addition'' method or the ``combinatorial technique.''

-The flux-addition method is frequently used in the calibration of many types of instruments~\cite{white_general_2008}.
-Briefly, the technique exploits the property of a linear function $f(a+b) = f(a) + f(b)$ to construct a system of equations that enables the recovery of the response function of an indicating instrument up to an overall scaling factor using a set of unknown stimuli.
+The method is used in the calibration of many types of instruments~\cite{white_general_2008}.
+The technique exploits the property of a linear function $f(a+b) = f(a) + f(b)$ to construct a system of equations that enables the recovery of the response function of an indicating instrument, up to an overall scaling factor, using a set of unknown stimuli.